mhyrr/mhyrr.github.com/_posts/2010-02-11-an_interesting_property_of_champernownes_number.markdown

 ---
 layout: post
-title: An interesting property of Champernowne's Number
+title: An Interesting Property of Champernowne's Number
 ---

 ### What is it?